I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 Set<State>

-, preventing it from executing the current State
+, preventing the current State

-change twice and reverting back to the original oldVal
+and reverting to the original oldVal

 , thus generating erroneous side effects.